4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 Requests Sessions and Pip requests, by themselves, are unable to negotiate authentication with the environment's NTLM proxy, thus they fail.

 The software, [CNTLM](http://cntlm.sourceforge.net/), offered a method to address this by acting as an intermediary proxy that handled the authentication.
-So long as the configured credentials for CNTLM were kept up to date, Pip and Requests could be pointed at it and reach their destinations.
+So long as the configured user credentials for CNTLM were kept up to date, Pip and Requests could be pointed at it and reliably reach their destinations.

 Thankfully, I found a permanent solution utilizing [Px-Proxy](https://github.com/genotrance/px "Px-Proxy") in executable form as a Windows Service (start up).
 Utilizing PX's white list configuration, I gained the capability to use Pip and Requests without constant maintenance of a different service (CNTLM) on individual machines.